scalar-labs/scalardb-samples/microservice-transaction-sample/README.md

 #### Schema reference

-As shown in [customer-service-schema.json](customer-service-schema.json) for the sample application, all the tables for Customer Service are created in the `customer_service` namespace.
+As shown in [customer-service-schema.json](customer-service-schema.json) for the sample application, all the tables for the Customer Service are created in the `customer_service` namespace.

 - `customer_service.customers`: a table that manages customers' information
   - `credit_limit`: the maximum amount of money a lender will allow each customer to spend when using a line of credit
   - `credit_total`: the amount of money that each customer has already spent by using their line of credit

-As shown in [order-service-schema.json](order-service-schema.json) for the sample application, all the tables for Order Service are created in the `order_service` namespace.
+As shown in [order-service-schema.json](order-service-schema.json) for the sample application, all the tables for the Order Service are created in the `order_service` namespace.

 - `order_service.orders`: a table that manages order information
 - `order_service.statements`: a table that manages order statement information